kjtkanaly/ChessThing/README.md

   - [x] Set the selected piece to be on a higher sprite level
   - [x] Set the piece down on the closet grid spot
 - [ ] Implement game rules
-  - [ ] Make a mini version of the board that is just index based
+  - [x] Make a mini version of the board that is just index based
+    - [ ] Fix the gird being horizontally flipped
+    - [ ] Make the mini board debug more fancy?
   - [ ] Destroy piece when a piece is placed on it
   - [ ] Determine the possible moves for a piece
   - [ ] Display those moves